advancedresearch/the_century_of_satire/README.md

 - An ascension toward the heaven

 These 3 parts were not in the original ending of the Gospel of Mark, but added later.
-The Ouroborus Hypothesis is that the story of Jesus Christ originates as a tale for children, where Jesus Christ resurrects back to the beginning of the story, using a book format that was preferred by Early Christians.
+The Ouroboros Hypothesis is that the story of Jesus Christ originates as a tale for children, where Jesus Christ resurrects back to the beginning of the story, using a book format that was preferred by Early Christians.